Kushal997-das/Webmap/README.md

 Folium
 -------
 - Folium is a powerful Python library that helps you create several types of Leaflet maps. ...
-To get an idea, just zoom/click around on the next map to get an impression.<br>
+To get an idea, just zoom/click around on the next map to get an impression.

 Documentation
 ----------------